Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Introduction

-The apparent downward drifting feature can be readily interpreted within the framework magnetospheric models invoking the so-called radius-to-frequency mapping \citep{2019ApJ...876L..15W,osti_1802960,2022ApJ...925...53Z}.
+The apparent downward drifting feature can be readily interpreted within the framework of magnetospheric models invoking the so-called radius-to-frequency mapping \citep{2019ApJ...876L..15W,osti_1802960,2022ApJ...925...53Z}.
 In particular, if FRBs are produced by bunches via curvature radiation or inverse Compton scattering, the line of sight would usually sweep the emitters at lower altitudes earlier and those at higher altitudes later \citep{2019ApJ...876L..15W,2022ApJ...925...53Z,2024ApJ...972..124Q} so that lower-frequency emission arrives later.
-In order to interpret upward drifting features, one needs to invoke different injection times of bunches from different field lines \citet{2020ApJ...899..109W}.
-Since the initial condition is more contrived, the chance of observing upward drifting is lower than that of observing downward drifting.
-Within far-away models that invoke synchrotron maser in relativistic shocks, the downward drifting feature can be accounted for if the shock undergoes deceleration so that there is continuous decay of the spectral break \citep{10.1093/mnras/stz700,2022ApJ...925..135M}.
+In order to interpret upward drifting features, one needs to invoke different injection times of bunches from different field lines \citep{2020ApJ...899..109W}.
+This is a less natural assumption, and therefore, such events are expected to be less common than downward drifting.
+Within far-away models that invoke the synchrotron maser in relativistic shocks, the downward drifting feature can be accounted for if the shock undergoes deceleration so that there is continuous decay of the spectral break \citep{10.1093/mnras/stz700,2022ApJ...925..135M}.
 Independently, studies incorporating relativistic bulk motion and Dicke's superradiance have demonstrated that such kinematic effects can predict inverse correlations between drifting rates and sub-burst durations \citep{2020MNRAS.498.4936R}.